FAQ/Patents

 - Maximum tire width – 4.77 inches (5.05 tire is the maximum we have seen and it works – see this FAQ – Maximum Tire width

-NOTE: We do NOT give opinions of fitment, as there are variables of changes in model spec, OEM & aftermarket hitches and adapters, and way too many cars to keep up a database.
-We give YOU the tools you should need to measure and make a determination yourself.
+NOTE: We cannot offer guarantees of fitment, as there are variables of changes in model spec, OEM & aftermarket hitches and adapters, and way too many cars to keep up a database.
+We give you the tools you should need to measure and make a determination yourself.
 If you can’t find the answer you need, contact us!

 These are conservative numbers made to protect your investment in your bikes.
 Please check your tongue weight capacity for your vehicle/hitch as OEM will not be the same as an aftermarket hitch.